 The ability to monitor actual to budget spending in real-time is one of the most significant advantages of using spend management software.
 Budget owners always know how much they have left to spend to make quick decisions to take advantage of new opportunities or adjust spending in response to market movements without having to wait for finance to close the books each month.

-Accounts Payable (AP) automation software simplifies the procurement process.
+Accounts payable (AP) automation software simplifies the procurement process by implementing a series of internal AP controls.
 With AP automation, the software uses optical character recognition (OCR) technology to read the invoices and transcribe the data rather than your AP team inputting it manually.
 After approval, the software automatically makes payments to suppliers.

 What are the benefits of software-enabled spend controls?

 Here’s how software-enabled spend controls can help your organization:

 It’s impossible to account for every possible expense when setting a budget.
 Every finance team builds in a buffer to account for unexpected costs and maverick spending.
 With real-time controls and granular budgets allocated to departments, teams, or individuals, you can ensure spending is always in policy and in line with strategic objectives.
 You won’t need as much fat in the budget for errors and nasty surprises and can run with more accuracy.

 Your finance team is a valuable resource that shouldn’t be wasted on routine tasks.
 By eliminating expense reports and reimbursement admin, you’ll free up their time to focus on value-add projects.
 Accountants can play a much more significant role and drive the strategic direction of the company in the following ways:

 - Being prepared for change: Finance can assist revenue teams with scenario planning and forecasting to adapt quickly to sudden market changes.
 With the unexpected global pandemic, this is more important than ever.
 Finance can help build current factors into the original budget to determine how to adjust spending according to new revenue assumptions.